After adding video and audio items to the encoding queue, you can encode and export them from the queue using presets or custom settings.

 Encoding stopped by user icon

-The user canceled the encoding process while the item was being encoded.
-Called “Stopped” in Adobe Media Encoder CS5.5 and later.
+The user canceled the encoding process while the item was being encoded, and called “Stopped”.

-Adobe Media Encoder encountered an error when attempting to encode the specified item.
-Called “Failed” in Adobe Media Encoder CS5.5 and later.
+Adobe Media Encoder encountered an error when attempting to encode the specified item, and called “Failed”.

 The user can skip one, or more selected files.
 With the files selected, choose Edit > Skip Selection.